sebastienserre/wp-openagenda/readme.txt

 * 1st get an Openagenda API Key in your Openagenda profile.
 * 2nd use the [openwp_basic] with with params below to customize it.
-* The param Agenda slug is mandatory. example: slug=\'my-agenda-slug\'.
+* The param Agenda slug is mandatory. example: url='my-agenda-url(complete)'.
 * The param nb is optional.
 Default value is 10.
 It will retrieve data for the \"nb\" events. example: nb=12
 * The param lang is optional.
 Default value is en (english).
 It will retrieve data with the \"lang\" params (if exists). example: lang = \'fr\'